ppriyank/Prince-Set-UP/README.md

 # The following shall hold true for Greene Cluster

 ## NOTE NYU HAS MOVED TO SINGULARITY (please refer to https://github.com/ppriyank/NYU-Singularity, for its setup
+## p40s and other GPU dont exist anymore, only v100 and rtx8000

 ### Table of Contents
 * **[Conda](#Conda-related-Things)**<br>